Aliases for PTGS1 Gene

 GeneCards Summary for PTGS1 Gene

 PTGS1 (Prostaglandin-Endoperoxide Synthase 1) is a Protein Coding gene.
-Diseases associated with PTGS1 include Dyspepsia and Chronic Cystitis.
-Among its related pathways are Platelet activation and Arachidonic acid metabolism.
+Diseases associated with PTGS1 include Chronic Cystitis and Urticaria.
+Among its related pathways are Development VEGF signaling via VEGFR2 - generic cascades and Serotonergic synapse.
 GO annotations related to this gene include heme binding and dioxygenase activity.
 An important paralog of this gene is PTGS2.

 UniProtKB/Swiss-Prot for PTGS1 Gene